 No matter the household you grew up in, the key is to push to move past selling your labor (work) to making your money work for you.
 Each dollar you save is like an employee.
 The goal is to make your "employees" work hard, and, eventually, they will start making their own money.
-When you have become truly successful, you no longer have to sell your labor, and you can live off of the labor of your assets.
+When you have become truly successful, you no longer have to sell your labor, and you can live off of the returns on your assets.

 Understand the Power of Small Amounts

 One of the mistakes most people make when trying to figure out how to get wealthy is that they think they have to start with an army of funds.
 They suffer from the "not enough" mentality: “I don’t have enough money to invest.”
 They believe if they aren't making $1,000 or $5,000 investments at a time, they will never become rich.
 However, armies are built one soldier at a time—so too for your financial arsenal.

 You don't necessarily need to become frugal, but small funds can eventually become millions of dollars, as long as you see the potential and start saving.

 With Each Dollar You Save, You Are Buying Yourself Freedom

 Money can work for you, and the more of it you employ, the faster and larger it can grow.
 Along with more money comes more freedom—the freedom to stay home with your kids, to retire and travel around the world, to quit your job.
 If you have any source of income, you can start building wealth today.
 It may only be $5 or $10 at a time, but each of those investments is a stone in the foundation of your financial freedom.
 Once financially independent, you're no longer tied to a job or employer; you're free to do what you want because you're creating your own income.